 The Cut Determines the Cooking Method

 The way you prepare your deer meat will ultimately depend on where the cut comes from.
 If the cut is a tenderloin or loin, you have more space for high-heat grilling and you can sear the meat and make it sizzle for a while.
+Another great cooking method for this part of the venison is smoking.
+If you’re short on time, try a vertical charcoal smoker instead.
+It cooks faster than other types and it doesn’t need as much fuel.
 On the other hand, if the cut is from some tougher areas, such as neck or shoulder, you will have to cook it slowly with braising or stewing.
 For example, you can make a great soup from such meat if you’re patient enough and have the time.

 Remember, It’s Not Corn-Beef!